DataDog/integrations-core/cisco_secure_email_threat_defense/README.md

 The Cisco Secure Email Threat Defense integration provides out-of-the-box dashboards so you can gain insights into Cisco Secure Email Threat Defense's message logs, enabling you to take necessary action.
 Additionally, out-of-the-box detection rules are available to help you monitor and respond to potential security threats effectively.

+**Disclaimer**: Your use of this integration, which may collect data that includes personal information, is subject to your agreements with Datadog.
+Cisco is not responsible for the privacy, security or integrity of any end-user information, including personal data, transmitted through your use of the integration.

 ## Setup

 ### Configuration